dorvarsul/OpenUni-20465-Assembler/README.md

 # Getting Started
 Clone this repository to your local machine.
 Ensure you have a C compiler
-Place customized assembly code in files with the ".as" extension. (details below) Run the assembler program to process your code and generate output files.
+Place customized assembly code in root folder with the ".as" extension  (testfiles provided in repository).
+Run the assembler program to process your code and generate output files.

 # Usage